 Can I reserve a name for my Minnesota LLC?

 Yes.
 If you already have a business name picked out but are waiting to file paperwork with the state, you can reserve your Minnesota LLC name by filing a Request for Reservation of Name with the Secretary of State.
 The fee is $55 to file online or in person, or $35 to file by mail.
 Once you’ve submitted the form, the name is reserved for 12 months.
 Once that time is up, the reservation can be renewed for another 12 months.

 Do I need to file a Minnesota annual report?

 Yes.
 All Minnesota LLCs are required to file an annual report (also known as an annual renewal) with the Secretary of State.
 Your annual report must be filed by December 31, and can be submitted online or by mail.
 There is no filing fee.
 However, failing to file a report will result in your LLC being administratively dissolved.

 Your Minnesota LLC will automatically be taxed as a pass-through entity.
 This means you report your share of the business’ profits on your personal taxes.
 If you prefer another option, you can submit paperwork to the IRS allowing you to file as either an S-corp or a C-corp.
 You’ll also have to pay federal self-employment taxes (15.3%) as well as a Minnesota personal income tax (between 5.35% and 9.85%) based on how much you earn.

 Does my business need an assumed name (DBA)?

 Many Minnesota companies operate under an assumed name (also called a DBA) because it allows for branding and franchising opportunities.
 If you’re interested in registering an assumed name, select our Trade Name Service inside your client portal after signing up for our business formation service.
-We will register your company’s assumed name for $150, plus publication fees.
+We will register your company’s assumed name for $125, plus state filing and publication fees.